Skip To Main Content

 Providence Day School

-Magno received his undergraduate degree from DePaul University, with a double-major in Psychology and Biology, and a minor in Communication.
-He holds a Masters Degree in Education from Montana State-Bozeman with a specialization in Performance Assessments.
+Magno received his undergraduate degree from DePaul University, with a double major in Psychology and Biology, and a minor in Communication.
+He holds a Masters Degree in Education from Montana State-Bozeman, specializing in Performance Assessments.
+Magno is also working on his Ed Doctorate from Vanderbilt University with a focus on Learning, Leading, and Organizations, with projected completion in 2025-26.

 He joined the PDS faculty in 2002 as a Middle School science teacher.
-He went on to serve as the Chair of the Middle School Honor Council, Dean of Middle School Students, Assistant Head of Middle School, and recently co-chaired the school’s 2014 SAIS (Southern Associations of Independent Schools) Accreditation.
-Magno has served as the Head of the Middle School since 2016 and this will be his first year in the role of Assistant Head of School for Academic Affairs.
-He received his Global Educators Certificate in 2016 and is a founding member of the Multicultural Advisory Board.
+He went on to serve as the Chair of the Middle School Honor Council, Dean of Middle School Students, Assistant Head of Middle School, and co-chaired the school’s 2014 SAIS (Southern Associations of Independent Schools) Accreditation.
+Magno has previously served as the Head of the Middle School and as the Assistant Head of School for Academic Affairs.
+In 2024, he was promoted to Associate Head of School for Academic Affairs.
+Magno received his Global Educator Certificate in 2016 and is a founding member of the Multicultural Advisory Board.

 back to top